 Parental Alienation Syndrome

 Parental alienation syndrome is often invoked when a father claims that a mother's angry comments about the father have "programmed" the child against him.
-The effects of parental alienation syndrome are separate from normal childhood rebellion or angst.
 This syndrome may seriously damage the relationship between a parent and child and, according to some, can even lead to false allegations of abuse.

-It is important to understand that parental alienation syndrome has not been recognized by the medical or psychological community and has also been criticized on legal grounds.
-It is, however, often brought up in contentious divorce or custody proceedings and can influence custody arraignments between parents.
+It's important to understand that parental alienation syndrome hasn't been recognized by the medical or psychological community and has also been criticized on legal grounds.
+It is, however, often brought up in contentious divorce or custody proceedings and can influence custody arrangements.

 When a Lawyer Can Help